 The British settlers started it all with their early rustic square homes that featured a saltbox roof, a large chimney placed at the center of the home, and diamond-pane windows.

 The Buttolph-Williams House in Wethersfield, CT, is one of the oldest surviving English Colonial Homes in the country.
 Built between 1711 and 1720, the house is now a historical museum (photo credit: Daderot, Public Domain).

 Built by the French who colonized Canada, the Louisiana Territory, and the Mississippi Delta, these homes were generally rectangular and constructed on an elevated platform to adapt to the hot and wet climate of the region.
-French Colonials feature hip roofs with large overhanging eaves supported by wooden columns, French doors, exterior stairs, and wraparound porches called galleries.
-Without interior hallways, rooms connected to each other by outside walkways around the building.
+French Colonials feature hip roofs with large overhanging eaves supported by wooden columns, french doors, exterior stairs, and wraparound porches called galleries.
+Without interior hallways, rooms are connected to each other by outside walkways around the building.
 To get around the house, residents would walk along the wraparound porch to reach their “destination.”

 The most prevalent style in the colonies throughout the 18th century, the Georgian design derived its name from the first four King Georges, who ruled England successively from 1714 to 1840.
 The first architect-inspired style in America, the Georgian design was greatly influenced by British architect Sir Christopher Wren.